mongodb/specifications/source/client-side-encryption/tests/README.rst

 The remaining tasks require setting ``RangeOpts``. `Test Setup: RangeOpts`_ lists the values to use for ``RangeOpts`` for each of the supported data types.
 The values in ``RangeOpts`` should also match the values listed in ``encryptedFields`` for each support data type.

-Use ``clientEncryption`` to encrypt these values separately: 6, 30, and the minimum and maximum set in ``RangeOpts`` (if the minimum and maximum are set).
+Use ``clientEncryption`` to encrypt these values in separate documents: 6, 30, and the minimum and maximum set in ``RangeOpts`` (if the minimum and maximum are set).
 Ensure the type matches with the type of the encrypted field.
 For example, if the encrypted field is ``encryptedDoubleNoPrecision`` encrypt the value 6.0.

 Encrypt these values with the matching ``RangeOpts`` listed in `Test Setup: RangeOpts`_ and these ``EncryptOpts``: